 Edward Snowden Incident: Edward Snowden, the American whistle-blower who blew the international community’s imagination into a frenzy after leaking highly classified information from the US National Security Agency (NSA), was a CIA employee and sub-contractor.
-His revelations pointed out numerous global surveillance programs run by NSA and the Five eyes intelligence in alliance with European governments and telecommunication companies.
+His revelations pointed out numerous global surveillance programs run by NSA and the Five Eyes intelligence in alliance with European governments and telecommunication companies.
 He revealed an NSA program called Optic Nerves.
-It captured webcam images from Yahoo users’ video chats every five minutes and stored them for further purposes.
+It captured webcam images from Yahoo users’ video chats every five minutes and stored them for other purposes.

 Cambridge Analytica Scandal: British consulting firm Cambridge Analytica led by data scientist Aleksandr Kogan harvested the data of up to 87 million Facebook profiles.
 The firm used this data to provide analytical assistance to the 2016 presidential campaigns of Ted Cruz and Donald Trump.
 A former Cambridge Analytica employee Christopher Wylie exposed this clandestine activity to The Guardian and The New York Times.
 The Federal Trade Commission fined Facebook $5 billion for its privacy violations.
-Facebook CEO Mark Zuckerberg testified before Congress and was grilled over the privacy row.
+Facebook CEO Mark Zuckerberg testified before Congress and was grilled over privacy.
 Since then, the role of social media platforms and giant tech.
 Companies have been under scrutiny by the public.

 Does the Indian government spy on Indians?

 The answer to this troubling yet confusing question is this- WE DON’T KNOW.
-But now, with the Pegasus privacy row, it’s alleged that the govt. is actively involved in mass-scale surveillance.
 Various controversies emerged concerning privacy and were thoroughly discussed in public forums.
 Some were challenged even in the courts.
+But now, with the Pegasus privacy row, it’s alleged that the govt is actively involved in mass-scale surveillance.

 - Aadhar Card Privacy issue: Hyper-nationalistic voices hail Aadhar as the champion of Indian Unity.
 It identifies all Indians with unique IDs with a massive database built for safeguarding biometrics data and other sensitive information citizens.
 The government has made it mandatory for all Indians and issued deadlines to connect all prerequisite individual accounts, like bank accounts, PAN, etc., with Aadhar.
-Many argue that it’s a breach of the Right to Privacy act and can be used as a mass surveillance tool.
+Many argue it’s a breach of the Right to Privacy act and can be used as a mass surveillance tool.
 The suspicion is not wrong, considering recent cases of privacy breaches.
 With the purpose missing for data collection, the data can be used for other purposes illegally without the citizen’s consent.
 It’s alleged that Aadhar card information was sold out in the Internet black market at only 500 rupees; the truth is yet to be ascertained.

 - Aarogya Setu App row: During the corona pandemic, the government made this app compulsory for all public and private sector employees and those in containment zones.
 French ethical hacker Elliot Alderson, alias white hat, raised an issue with the app by stating that the privacy of 90 million Indians was at stake.
-Though the government has clarified its stance on the subject, a few skeptics were still not convinced.
+Though the government has clarified its stance on the subject, a few skeptics were still unconvinced.

 - NaMo App– After being promoted by PM Modi, the NaMo app collected information about Indians, promising it won’t provide information without user consent to third parties.
 But the data breach happened when the app quietly shared sensitive user info without their permission with an American firm.
 But it was exposed, thus fueling the privacy debate further.